NWChemEx/.github/docs/source/community/pull_requests.rst

 #.
 Need a plan to avoid breaking the APIs again.

-   - Determine breakage points
+   - Determine breakage points.
    - Update design documentation relying on old API.
-   - Carefully plan design of new API to avoid another break
+   - Carefully plan design of new API to avoid another break.
-   - Test new API
+   - Test new API.

 Features
 ========